ryssbowh/craft-themes/DEVELOPERS.md

     'rulesCache' => false
 ];
 ```
+If you change rules and deploy to a production environment, clear the cache : `./craft clear-caches/themes-rules-cache`.

 ### Template cache

-Template resolution will be cached by default on environments where devMode is disabled.
-If you create new templates and deploy to a production environment, clear the cache : `./craft clear-caches/themes-template-cache`

-It can be overriden by creating the `config/themes.php` file :
+Template resolution will be cached by default on environments where devMode is disabled, this can be changed by creating the `config/themes.php` file :

 ```
 <?php